Michael R. Ferrari Award for Distinguished University Service and Leadership

 - All TCU faculty and staff may make nominations.

-- Finalists will be selected by the committee and sent to the chancellor for final selection.
+- Semi-finalists will be selected by the committee and finalists will be sent to the President.

 - Finalists will receive $1,000.

-- This award is presented at the University’s Opening Luncheon and the recipient will receive an additional award of $5,000.
+- This award is presented in the fall and the recipient of the Michael R. Ferrari Award for Distinguished University Service and Leadership will receive an additional award of $5,000.

 - Chairman – Ms. Sheri Miller

-- Brite Divinity School – Dr. Newell Williams
+- Brite Divinity School – Dr. Michael Miller

 - Finance & Administration – Ms. Terry Haney